SALM: A Multi-Agent Framework for Language Model-Driven Social Network Simulation: Validation and Evaluation

 The validation architecture implemented three distinct analytical tiers, each employing specialized validator components.
 The framework's validator stack processed structural, behavioral, and temporal dimensions through parallel evaluation pipelines:

 At the micro level, the MicroValidator analyzed individual agent behaviors and social tie formation patterns, assessing metrics like interaction frequency distributions, reciprocity rates, and the propensity for triadic closure following interactions.
 Interaction quality was quantified using $V_{micro}(t) = \frac{1}{N}\sum_{i=1}^N \sum_{j \in \mathcal{N}_i} Q(a_i^t, a_j^t)$, where $Q(a_i^t, a_j^t)$ measures the quality between agents $i$ and $j$ at time $t$.
+Here, $Q\in[0,1]$ is computed as cosine similarity between action embeddings modulated by valence alignment and normalized reciprocity, providing a bounded proxy for dyadic interaction quality.
 This achieved correlation coefficients of r = 0.86 ± 0.04 for interaction dynamics against empirical benchmarks derived from the datasets.
 This granular analysis employed pattern matching algorithms to evaluate behavioral consistency and interaction quality metrics.

 The meso-level MesoValidator examined community structures and group dynamics, with particular emphasis on replicating empirically observed patterns of social circle formation (e.g., community size distributions, internal density) and their structural properties.
-Group dynamics were assessed via $V_{meso}(G) = \frac{1}{|C|}\sum_{c \in C} \phi(G_c) \cdot \psi(E_c)$, where $C$ is the set of communities, $\phi(G_c)$ structural cohesion, and $\psi(E_c)$ emotional coherence.
-Community detection employed the Louvain method with resolution parameter optimization, achieving correlations of 0.84-0.91 (Table \ref{tab:platform_validation}) for structural pattern replication against the ground-truth communities in the Facebook dataset.
+Group dynamics were assessed via $V_{meso}(G) = \frac{1}{|C|}\sum_{c \in C} \phi(G_c) \cdot \psi(E_c)$, where $C$ is the set of communities, $\phi(G_c)$ denotes structural cohesion (e.g., normalized internal density in $[0,1]$), and $\psi(E_c)$ denotes emotional coherence (e.g., inverse variance of group PAD trajectories rescaled to $[0,1]$).
+Community detection employed the Louvain method~\cite{blondel:louvain2008} with resolution parameter optimization, achieving correlations of 0.84--0.91 (Table~\ref{tab:platform_validation}) for structural pattern replication against the ground-truth communities in the Facebook dataset.
 The framework demonstrated exceptional fidelity in replicating empirical community patterns through hierarchical comparison metrics.